jonathanolson/slither/notes/patterns.md

   - Face State:
     - Boolean for each possibility

+- Each boolean will be on a state:
+  - NOT_FOUND (initial state)
+  - POSSIBLE
+  - IMPOSSIBLE

+- Running through all SAT solutions is possible, but can do better
+  - First, do pre-checks (quick) to see if the pattern is clearly impossible
+  - Keep a running list of loops (that will always be negated)
+  - FIRST find a no-added-constraint no-loop solution
+    - IF none, then the pattern won't occur in a valid puzzle
+  - If a no-loop solution is found, mark all of the POSSIBLE things immediately.
+  - After we have one solution, we can:
+    - Find a NOT_FOUND boolean, restart with a constraint that it must be possible, and see if we can find a solution:
+      - If we can't, mark it IMPOSSIBLE
+      - If we can, do the normal "mark POSSIBLE" things and start again with another NOT_FOUND BOOLEAN
+    - NOTE: Might be more efficient to run through a fixed (N=10) number of solutions, to get more possible bits?

 - Flexible BUT NOT TOPO-invariant (no red edge removal, but we generate face combinations):
+  - (NOT variable-vertex-order for non-boundary parts)
   - VertexRule
     - A center vertex, with N edges around it
     - State for edge/face-color/sector/vertex (NOT face)